psy0rz/zfs_autobackup/README.md

 Since its using ZFS commands, you can see what its actually doing by specifying `--debug`.
 This also helps a lot if you run into some strange problem or error.
 You can just copy-paste the command that fails and play around with it on the commandline. (also something I missed in other tools)

-An imporant feature thats missing from other tools is a reliable `--test` option: This allows you to see what zfs-autobackup will do and tune your parameters.
+An important feature thats missing from other tools is a reliable `--test` option: This allows you to see what zfs-autobackup will do and tune your parameters.
 It will do everything, except make changes to your zfs datasets.

 Another nice thing is progress reporting with `--progress`.
 Its very useful with HUGE datasets, when you want to know how many hours/days it will take.